ClearBlade/native-libraries/clearblade.md

     roles.duplicateRole({"name":"duplicateRole","description": "This is a new role!"},"oldRoleID",callback);
 ~~~

+# Permissions

-# Class: ClearBlade.Permissions()
+Class: ClearBlade.Permissions()

-This class allows for interacting with roles settings and information.
+This class allows for interacting with permission settings and information.
-To instantiate the roles class just call:
+To instantiate the permissions class just call:

 ~~~javascript
 	var permissions = ClearBlade.Permissions();